jal2/thinkpad_bios/README.md

     ./tp_bios.py -h
 - dump register information and do some basic consistency check on BIOS dump in bios.bin:
     ./tp_bios.py bios.bin
-- additionally write the different regions to the files out.{descriptor,BIOS,IntelME,platform,GbE}:
+- additionally write the different regions to the files out.{descriptor,bios,intelme,platform,gbe}:
     ./tp_bios.py -w out bios.bin
 - write a layout file which may be used by flashrom into layout ./tp_bios.py -l layout bios.bin